swiftlang/swift-package-manager/Documentation/Package.swift.md

 )
 ```

-A `Package.swift` file a Swift file
+A `Package.swift` file is a Swift file
 that declaratively configures a Package
 using types defined in the `PackageDescription` module.
 This manifest declares a dependency on an external package: `Greeter`.